Esther-Uche/Awesome-Chocolate-Sales-Performance-Dashboard/README.md

 * **The MoM Red Flag:** Despite the strong margin, there is a -10.8% Month-on-Month decline, with the current month contributing only $3M, signaling a need for immediate marketing intervention
 * **Cost Efficiency:** Total operational costs stand at $14M.
 The relationship between cost and profit is currently optimized at roughly 1.5:1 profit-to-cost ratio.

-## B. Product Analytics & Profitability Matrix
+## B. Product Analytics & Profitability Matrix.
    The product table reveals a massive variance in performance:
 * **High-Performing Heroes:** Manuka Honey Choco (78.9% margin) and Orange Choco (79.5% margin) are the most efficient and top performer products in the portfolio.
 * **The Low-Margin Risk:** Baker's Choco Chips stands out as a significant outlier with a meager 17.4% profit margin, despite having a relatively high "LBS %" (7.2%).
 * **Efficiency Leaders:** Choco Coated Almonds yield a 76.4% profit margin while maintaining a lean shipping footprint (5.8% LBS).

-## C. Shipment & Logistics Analysis:
+## C. Shipment & Logistics Analysis.
    The Shipment Analysis histogram shows a "Long Tail" distribution:
 * **High Volume, Low Density:** The vast majority of shipments fall in the 0–500 boxes range.
 * **Operational Strain:** With 6K total shipments and a total of 2M boxes, the average shipment size is relatively small, which explains the $14M cost overhead.